 I only create these One Thing More lists for repeat-cycle students who are looking for or are ready for something a bit more expansive.
 I keep things as simple as possible around my home.
 And I encourage you to do the same.

 If you are reading this as a first year CC parent, may I direct you to the best resource I have for Cycle 3 Latin:

 Our Latin-English Primer for John 1:1-7 is updated to reflect 5th edition changes and is simple enough to be enjoyed by early readers.
-You can get your copy of it in the Subscriber-Exclusive Library.
+You can get your copy of it over in our Shop.